space-wizards/docs/src/en/proposals/emogarbage-xenoarch-redux.md

 _This redesign lends partial inspiration to Goon's artlab as well as Noita's customizable wands._

 ## Background
-Artifacts in their current iteration have a few shortcomings that drastically reduce the potential complexity of the system.
+As it is now, artifacts consist of interconnected nodes, each one carrying an effect and a trigger.
+The effect is just some crazy behavior that happens in response to the trigger, which is just some kind of generic action taken upon the artifact.

+These nodes form a tree, wherein each individual node's depth within this tree determines the craziness of the its effect and trigger.
+An artifact has a single node which is active, which is what determines the current effect and trigger which must be done.

+Moving to another node requires the completion of the current node's trigger and is semi-random in nature.

-While the core concept is interesting and they have decent integration with things like salvage and collecting tools for activations, there are also many situations where players feel as if they lose the ability to meaningfully interact with them.
+While the core concept of XenoArch is interesting and has decent integration with salvage and cooperation for collecting tools for triggers, there are also many situations where players feel as if they lose the ability to meaningfully interact with them.

 I'll outline some of the core issues here: